Southern University loses power before men's Senior Night basketball game

 BATON ROUGE - The Southern University men's Senior Night basketball game was postponed Saturday afternoon when the lights in the gym cut off.

 The Southern University women's basketball team beat Alabama A&M 66-53.
-Both men's teams were getting ready to play when the lights went out before the game.
+Both men's teams were getting ready to play when the lights went out before the game around 5:30 p.m.

-Entergy says they are working to get the lights back on.
-The cause of the outage has not been released.
+The power was restored by 7 p.m. and the teams tipped off 30 minutes later.

 Trending News